 Cardiovascular diseases are presently a major cause of morbidity and death worldwide.
-Intervention trials focusing on so-called "hard" end-points, i.e. events such as an occurrence of stroke, acute myocardial infarction, newly diagnosed heart failure, or death are usually both extremely expensive and technically complicated, requiring the inclusion of huge number of patients observed over several years in order to achieve sufficient power (Williams 2005).
+Intervention trials focusing on so-called "hard" end-points, i.e. events such as the occurrence of stroke, acute myocardial infarction, newly diagnosed heart failure, or death are usually both extremely expensive and technically complicated, requiring the inclusion of huge numbers of patients observed over several years in order to achieve sufficient power (Williams 2005).
 In addition, it has been pointed out that the aforementioned endpoints lack both specificity and sensitivity when evaluating the efficacy of potential new therapies or prevention strategies (Cohn 2004).
-For these reasons, a substantial effort has been directed at identifying surrogate endpoints for cardiovascular disease, i.e. markers that would be linked to underlying pathophysiological events, thus reflecting disease progression and obviating the need to wait for the occurrence of clinical events, at least in trials designed to test for the efficacy of an intervention.
+For these reasons, substantial effort has been directed at identifying surrogate endpoints for cardiovascular disease, i.e. markers that would be linked to underlying pathophysiological events, thus reflecting disease progression and obviating the need to wait for the occurrence of clinical events, at least in trials designed to test for the efficacy of and intervention.

-Numerous surrogate endpoints have been proposed (Cohn et al. 2004, Mancini et al. 2004).
-For some invasive maneuvers are required, examples being the assessment of endothelial function from the vasodilation induced by an intra-arterial infusion of acetylcholine into the coronary or forearm circulation.
-Other surrogate endpoints are accessible non-invasively, such as flow-induced vasodilation of the brachial artery, or the carotid intima-media thickness ratio, which can both be determined with ultrasonic techniques.
-The

-PHYSIOLOGICAL RESEARCH • ISSN 0862-8408 (print) • ISSN 1802-9973 (online) © 2008 Institute of Physiology v.v.i., Academy of Sciences of the Czech Republic, Prague, Czech Republic Fax +420 241 062 164, e-mail: physres@biomed.cas.cz, www.biomed.cas.cz/physiolres assessment of such non-invasively available endpoints requires considerable technical skills and/or shows substantial operator dependence, which constitutes an obstacle to large scale usage in trials or epidemiological studies.
-One exception is the evaluation of reactive hyperemia, i.e. the transient increase of blood flow above resting level observed after a short period of ischemia.
+Numerous surrogate endpoints have been proposed (Cohn et al. 2004; Mancini et al. 2004).
+For some, invasive maneuvers are required, examples being the assessment of endothelial function from the vasodilation induced by the intra-arterial infusion of acetylcholine into the coronary or forearm circulation.
+Other surrogate endpoints are accessible noninvasively, such as flow-induced vasodilation of the brachial artery, or the carotid intima-media thickness ratio which can both be determined with ultrasonic techniques.
+The assessment of such noninvasively available endpoints requires considerable technical skills and/or shows substantial operator dependence, which constitutes an obstacle to large scale usage in trials or epidemiological studies.
+One exception is the evaluation of reactive hyperemia, i.e. the transient increase of blood flow above resting level, observed after a short period of ischemia.
 Reactive hyperemia is dependent on the post-ischemic dilation of resistance arterioles.
-It is easily assessed in limbs, where ischemia can be started and terminated very simply by the inflation above systolic pressure, followed a few minutes later by deflation of a proximally placed pneumatic cuff.
-In these conditions, limb blood flow can be measured serially with strain gauge plethysmography, a method that in the forearm essentially reflects perfusion to skeletal muscle if care is taken to exclude the hand circulation in the course of assessment.
+It is easily assessed in limbs, where ischemia can be started and terminated very simply by the inflation above systolic pressure, followed a few minutes later by deflation, of a proximally placed pneumatic cuff.
+In these conditions, limb blood flow can be measured serially with strain gauge plethysmography, a method which in the forearm essentially reflects perfusion to skeletal muscle if care is taken to exclude the hand circulation in the course of assessment.
 Alternatively, microvascular skin blood flow can be recorded at a site distal to the cuff with laser Doppler flowmetry.
 Both strain gauge plethysmography and laser Doppler flowmetry are noninvasive, do not require a high level of training, and produce results essentially independent of the operator.

-Whether assessed in forearm muscle (Sanada et al. 2002) or skin (Binggeli et al. 2003), reactive hypermia was diminished in hypercholesterolemic subjects in comparison with normocholesterolemic ones.
-In 862 healthy women, Vuilleumier et al. (2002) found that the peak reactive hyperemic response in forearm skin was negatively correlated with the Framingham risk score.
+Whether assessed in forearm muscle (Sanada et al. 2002) or skin (Binggeli et al. 2003), reactive hypermia was diminished in hypercholesterolemic, in comparison with normocholesterolemic subjects.
+In 862 healthy women, Vuilleumier et al found that the peak reactive hyperemic response in forearm skin was negatively correlated with the Framingham risk score (Vuilleumier et al. 2002).
 The duration of reactive hyperemia in foreram muscle decreased with the accumulation of risk factors in 449 subjects devoid of overt cardiovascular disease (Ishibashi et al. 2006).
-Forearm skin reactive hyperemia was blunted in type 1 and type 2 diabetics (Tur et al. 1991, Skrha et al. 2001), and so was its muscle counterpart in patients with heart failure (Hirooka et al. 1994) or in those who later developed restenosis following coronary angioplasty (Wu et al. 2000).
+Forearm skin reactive hyperemia was blunted in type 1 and type 2 diabetics (Tur et al. 1991; Skrha et al. 2001), and so was its muscle counterpart in patients with heart failure, (Hirooka et al. 1994) or who later developed restenosis following coronary angioplasty (Wu et al. 2000).
 Taken together, these observations support reactive hyperemia as a potentially useful marker of cardiovascular disease.